AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 #### Personality value

-This randomly generated 32 bit number determins a few attributes of a Pokemon:
+This randomly generated 32 bit number determins a few attributes of a monster:
 - Gender (Lowest 8 bits)
 - Ability: If two abilities are available, use the 1 place bit to pick
 - Nature: Mod 25 of the entire number